-Unsurprisingly, 60% of the Beehive Family's taxes paid to the state go to Education - a total of \$3,640.
-This includes the Statewide Basic Levy of .001406 which is collected by the School District.
-Additionally, the family pays a further \$1,039 in property taxes to the School District for Education, in addition to any school fees.
-This disproportionate funding of education will continue unless and until the Constitutional earmark on income tax is removed in November 2024.
+Unsurprisingly, more than 50% of the Beehive Family's taxes paid to the state go to Education - a total of \$3,120.
+Additionally, the family pays a further \$1,625 in property taxes to the School District for Education, in addition to any school fees.

 Infrastructure is funded by both gas taxes and income taxes, as well as various other fees not included on the receipt.
-Infrastructure costs the Beehive Family \$1,420 in taxes; however, this falls far below the cost of their usage.
+Infrastructure costs the Beehive Family \$840 in taxes; however, this falls far below the cost of their usage.